piccoqun/monthly_sales_forecast/README.md

  csv (excels) and sav (models) in the folder 'reports'.

- 'n_iterations' is set as 500 in the main.py, which may take very long time for CPU.
+ 'n_iterations' is set as 500 in the main.py, which may take very long time on CPU.
 One can tune this number based on his computer capacity.

 Every run generates new reports covering old ones.